-- Was the offence committed deliberately, recklessly or with negligence? - Was the offence proactively reported to SEPA? - Was any false or misleading information provided? - Has the responsible person cooperated fully and helpfully with our investigation? - Was the responsible person aware of their legal obligations i.e. were they aware of permit requirements, or have they had correspondence, information or previous SEPA warnings or discussion? - Was the offence the result of a genuine accident or exceptional events?
+- Was the offence committed deliberately, recklessly or with negligence? - Was the offence proactively reported to SEPA? - Was any false or misleading information provided? - Has the responsible person worked constructively with SEPA to rectify the noncompliance and mitigate any harm? - Has the responsible person cooperated fully and helpfully with our investigation?

+- Was the responsible person aware of their legal obligations i.e. were they aware of authorisation requirements, or have they had correspondence, information or previous SEPA warnings or discussion? - Was the offence the result of a genuine accident or exceptional events?